-Many policies at the EU-level, but also national and regional level, assume that all "goods" are governed by the same "market mechanisms".
+Many policies at supranational, but also national and regional level, assume that all "goods" are governed by the same "market mechanisms".
 However, housing is not "regular" goods which can be governed by simple market rules of demand and supply, with the price mechanism as the dominant regulatory means.
-In situations of housing shortages, which are the case in many EU cities and regions the free market mechanism leads to high and unaffordable rents, not only for low income, but also for middle income households.
+In situations of housing shortages, which are the case in many cities and regions the free market mechanism leads to high and unaffordable rents, not only for low income, but also for middle income households.
 Therefore, security of tenure and rent stabilisation and control are of the utmost importance to balance the market.

-70 per cent. of the population of Europe is living in cities and the tendency is rising.
 In areas with a lack of accessible, good affordable rental housing, tenants need a stronger market position that must be supported by two essential legal pillars: